 Choosing an appropriate learning rate is essential in deep learning.
 It impacts the convergence speed, generalization ability, and stability of the training process.
 By carefully selecting a suitable learning rate, one can achieve faster convergence, better generalization, and improved overall performance of the neural network model.

-- Does the activation function run on the input or output data of a layer?
+- Why is it incorrect to consider activation function running on the input data of a layer?